mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 * **Build and flash the application**

- The driver and the demo application should operate properly if you connect the Temphum9 board to the explorer kit.
+If you connect the Temphum9 board to the Explorer Kit, the driver and the demo application should operate properly and you should be able to read the temperature and humidity measurements.

 **Output**